Aomitayo/vanhack-calendar-app/README.md

 The ApiBluePrint syntax and [Dredd] have also been setup as the test system for the api.
 See [events.apib](functions/tests/events.apib) and [hooks.js](functions/hooks.js) for some insight.

+Appropriate next steps will be to complete the implementation and the automated tests.

 ## Some Implementation Details